 The ManagerPlus Inspections tool is the perfect way to monitor the health and safety of your assets.
 Whether you are in charge of maintaining a fleet of vehicles or a building or two, inspections keep you up-to-date and informed on what is going on.

 In ManagerPlus, inspections are similar to work orders.
 You can set them to occur on a regular interval based on time or other logs from your assets.
 Do you want to conduct a full facility-wide general inspection once a quarter?
 No problem.
 Do you want a particular machine to get a complete inspection when it reaches 100,000 hours of service?
 ManagerPlus can schedule that for you.

 Also, like work orders, you can create specific line items for an inspection.
 Individual line items can define what a pass and fail condition look like and include descriptions as to exactly how to perform the inspection.

 One especially powerful feature with inspections is the ability to set up workflows associated with specific line items.
 This means that if you are inspecting a conveyor belt system and notice a crack in the belt, you can fail the line item and it will automatically generate a work order to replace it.
-If a supervisor wants to know if a particular asset is having trouble, he can receive notifications about the results of the inspection as soon as it’s complete.
+If a particular supervisor wants to know if a particular asset is having trouble, he can receive notifications about the results of the inspection as soon as it’s complete.